 Full planning applications for the first three phased blocks were submitted in April 2008.
 Block 1 (Z/2008/0829/F), designed by Richards Partington Architects, proposed 386 apartments, residents gym (605m2), supermarket (8,163m2), retail unit (170m2) community facilities (125m2) and 411 basement parking spaces.
 Block 2 (Z/2008/0830/F), designed by Todd Architects, proposed 294 apartments, four office units, one retail unit, a care home (2,000m2) and 187 basement parking spaces.
 Block 3 (Z/2008/0832/F), designed by HPA Architecture, proposed 253 apartments, two office units, four retail units and 190 basement parking spaces.

 Construction of a three storey marketing suite (to contain temporary show apartments for perspective purchasers) began in February 2009 and was completed in October 2009.
+The building was never fully completed and was demolished ten years later in July 2019.

 The outline planning application (Z/2008/0599/O) for the Sirocco Quays masterplan was approved by DoE Planning in March 2011, however The Carvill Group entered into administration in May 2011.
 The three full applications (Z/2008/0829/F, Z/2008/0830/F, Z/2008/0832/F) for Blocks 1 – 3 had not been determined and in October 2011 they were withdrawn.